-The Board Committees met at least once each quarter from January 2019 to December 2019.
+The Board Committees meetings scheduled for the year 2020 were largely hampered by the COVID 19 disruptions.
 The Non-Executive Directors are provided with comprehensive information at each of the Committee's Meetings and were also briefed on business developments in between Board/Committee meetings.